rampion/custom-shells-for-make/README.md

     ---before---
     three

-`define`-blocks are pretty nice, except in make v3 newlines don't terminate commands as they would in a shell script when the command is invoked as SHELL, so there's a couple of things to look out for:
+`define`-blocks are pretty nice, but there's a fairly important gotcha. in `make` v3 newlines don't terminate commands as they would in a shell script when the script is invoked as SHELL, so there's a couple of things to look out for:

 - you have to terminate each command with a semicolon since all the lines are effectively strung together